Lt.-Col Robert Michael Smith Annesley1

 F, #14213, d.
 28 July 1450

-Cicely Neville was the daughter of Sir Richard de Neville, 5th Earl of Salisbury and Alice Montagu, Countess of Salisbury.1 She married, firstly, Henry de Beauchamp, 1st Duke of Beauchamp, son of Richard Beauchamp, 13th Earl of Warwick and Isabel le Despenser, in 1434.2 She and Sir John Tiptoft, 1st Earl of Worcester obtained a marriage license on 3 April 1449.2 She died on 28 July 1450.2 She was buried on 31 July 1450 at Tewkesbury Abbey, Tewkesbury, Gloucestershire, England.1
+Cicely Neville was the daughter of Richard de Neville, 5th Earl of Salisbury and Alice Montagu, Countess of Salisbury.1 She married, firstly, Henry de Beauchamp, 1st Duke of Warwick, son of Richard de Beauchamp, 13th Earl of Warwick and Isabel le Despenser, in 1434.2 She and John Tiptoft, 1st Earl of Worcester obtained a marriage license on 3 April 1449.2 She died on 28 July 1450.2 She was buried on 31 July 1450 at Tewkesbury Abbey, Tewkesbury, Gloucestershire, EnglandG.1

-From 1434, her married name became de Beauchamp.2 She held the office of Sheriff of Worcestershire in 1449.2 From 3 April 1449, her married name became Tiptoft.2 As a result of her marriage, Cicely Neville was styled as Countess of Worcester on 16 July 1449.
+After her marriage, Cicely Neville was styled as Countess of Warwick on 30 April 1439.
+After her marriage, Cicely Neville was styled as Duchess of Warwick on 5 April 1445.
+She held the office of Sheriff of Worcestershire in 1449.2 From 3 April 1449, her married name became Tiptoft.2 After her marriage, Cicely Neville was styled as Countess of Worcester on 16 July 1449.

-Child of Cicely Neville and Henry de Beauchamp, 1st Duke of Beauchamp
+Child of Cicely Neville and Henry de Beauchamp, 1st Duke of Warwick

 Citations